Faculty and Researchers

 - Gender and Human Security in Transitional States and Societies (DHP D231), Spring Term

-- Elizabeth Stites.
-2013.
-“A Struggle for Rites: Masculinity, Violence and Livelihoods in Karamoja, Uganda.” in Gender, Violence, and Human Security: Critical Feminist Perspectives, ed.
-Aili Tripp, Myra Marx Ferree, and Christina Ewig.
-New York University Press.
+- Stites, Elizabeth.
+“A Struggle for Rites: Masculinity, Violence and Livelihoods in Karamoja, Uganda.”
+In Gender, Violence, and Human Security: Critical Feminist Perspectives, edited by Aili Tripp, Myra Marx Ferree, and Christina Ewig.
+New York University Press, 2013.

 Feinstein Research Projects